Deep Learning for Event-based Vision: A Comprehensive Survey and Benchmarks: Event Processing for DNNs

 \subsection{Event Representation}

-An event camera responds asynchronously to each independent pixel and generates a stream of events.
+We first review how an event camera responds asynchronously to each independent pixel and generates a stream of events.
 An event is interpreted as a tuple $(\textbf{u}, t, p)$, which is triggered whenever a change in the logarithmic intensity $L$ surpasses a constant value (threshold) $C$, formulated as follows:

-where $\textbf{u}=(x,y)$ is the pixel location, $t$ is the timestamp and $p\in \{-1, 1\}$ is the polarity, indicating the sign of brightness changes (-1 and 1 represent positive and negative events, respectively). $\Delta t$ is a time interval since the last event at pixel $\textbf{u}=(x,y)$.
+where $\textbf{u}=(x,y)$ is the pixel location, $t$ is the timestamp and $p\in \{-1, 1\}$ is the polarity, indicating the sign of brightness changes (1 and -1 represent positive and negative events, respectively), and $p=0$ means that there are no events. $\Delta t$ is a time interval since the last event at pixel $\textbf{u}=(x,y)$.
 A number (or stream) of events are triggered which can be denoted as:

 For more details of the event generation model, we refer readers to \cite{eventsurvey}.
-In a nutshell, this special type of data makes it difficult to apply the DNN models predominantly designed for frame-based cameras.
+In a nutshell, this particular type of data makes it difficult to apply the DNN models predominantly designed for frame-based cameras.
 Therefore, it is pivotal to exploit the effective alternative representations of event data for mining their visual information and power~\cite{ChainSAE}.
-In the following, we review the representative event representation methods, which can be divided into six categories: image-based, surface-based, learning-based, voxel-based, graph-based and spike-based representations, as shown in Tab.~\ref{tab:eventrepresentations}.
+In the following, we review the representative event representation methods, which can be divided into six categories: image-based, surface-based, learning-based, voxel-based, graph-based, and spike-based representations, as shown in Tab.~\ref{tab:eventrepresentations}.